sebbbbby/SebsSpeedTypeTest/README.md

 The main focus and takeaways for me was DOM manipulation and utilizing class.

 Although the usage of Classes may not have been optimal, I had set a personal goal to use them as a form of practice. as of Nov 20, 2023 it sits at version 1.
-This was made in a 10-12 hour coding time over 3 days and focused on getting a MVP up and running.